vonfreiren/vonfreiren.github.io/_posts/2022-12-28-shops-for-the-modern-man-part-II.md

 <p>
     <img class="img-fluid" src="/img/posts/shops2/mango.jpg" alt="Jack of all trades">
-    <span class="caption text-muted">Mango is known for having a great selecting of garments, designed for different occasions </span>
+    <span class="caption text-muted">Mango is known for having a great selection of quality and affordable garments, designed for different occasions </span>
 </p>

 ### Mismo